SteveJustin1963/zork/README.md

 10. Error Handling:
     - Handle errors gracefully, providing helpful feedback to the player when they enter invalid commands or encounter issues.

-This is a high-level overview of how you might implement Zork's game logic in Forth-83 with fixed-point 16-bit integers.
-In practice, creating a complete Zork-like game would require significant programming effort and attention to detail, as well as creative storytelling and puzzle design.

 ## code
 - to build a text adventure structure